docsmith-darshan/tom_theme/index.md

 ---
-title: "ownCloud Administrator Guide"
+title: "ownCloud Server Administrator Guide"
 keywords: sample homepage
-tags: [getting_started]
+tags:
 sidebar: mydoc_sidebar
 permalink: index.html

 ---

-Welcome to ownCloud Documentation Hub.
-You can download and install ownCloud on your own Linux server, try some prefab cloud or virtual machine images, or sign up for hosted ownCloud services.
+Welcome to ownCloud Server Quick Start Administrator Guide.
+This guide is designed to help you quickly install and configure the ownCloud on Ubuntu 20.04 server.